Teach English in France

 Teaching English in France

-French history, culture, fashion, and cuisine have made France one of the most popular destinations for English language teachers.
-English teachers in France typically find work in September or October, and then again in January, with most contracts ending in late June.
+French history, culture, fashion, and cuisine have made France one of the most popular destinations for teaching English abroad.
+Those teaching English in France typically find work in September or October, and then again in January, with most contracts ending in late June.
 For those looking to teach through the summer, opportunities at summer English language camps are available in France and throughout Europe.
 Summer positions teaching English in France typically start in late June and early July.
 English teachers in France will be expected to interview in person once they arrive, and they will also be responsible for their airfare, as well as housing.
-Most teachers live in apartments recently vacated by previous teachers, and many room with their coworkers.
+Many English teachers in France live in apartments recently vacated by previous teachers, and many room with their coworkers.

-A solid hourly wage affords English teachers to live comfortably.
+A solid hourly wage affords English teachers in France to live comfortably.
 Schools typically offer around 20-25 hours per week of work, leaving you plenty of time to travel, explore and take advantage of your surroundings.
 A BA is typically required to teach English in France, and TEFL certification is absolutely necessary.
-Major cities for English teaching jobs are Paris, Lyon, Toulouse, Le Havre, Marseille, and Bordeaux.
+Major cities for teaching English in France include Paris, Lyon, Toulouse, Le Havre, Marseille, and Bordeaux.

-Feeback from our TEFL class alumni who are now teaching in France:
+Feedback from International TEFL Academy alumni who are now teaching English in France:

 True Anecdotes from an American Teacher in Paris - CatherineRose Mountain